Trevor20/SQL-PowerBI-Portfolio/projects/Project1-HRAbsenteesim/README.md

 ## 🚀 Project Overview

-This project analyses absenteeism in the workplace using attributes like employee demographics, absenteeism reasons, lifestyle choices and compensation.
-Furthermore, the HR department wantes to promote healthy lifestyle among the employees by providing incentives like bonus.
-Thus, the HR department also wants information regarding the healthy employees.
-Data is analyzed and information regarding healthy employees are extracted using SQL.
-The absenteeism in the workplace is analyzed and presented in Power BI using interactive dashboards.
+This project analyses workplace absenteeism using employee demographics, lifestyle choices and compensation data.
+Furthermore, the HR department is looking to promote a healthy workforce through incentive programs like a bonus.
+Specifically, they aim to identify healthy employees with low absenteeism for a health bonus and evaluate compensation adjustments for non-smokers.

+Data was cleaned and analysed using SQL, and key trends and insights was visualized and presented in Power BI through interactive dashboards.

 ## [Report](https://github.com/Trevor20/SQL-PowerBI-Portfolio/tree/main/projects/Project1-HRAbsenteesim/report)

+## 🧠 Business Problem

+Employee absenteeism directly affects productivity and efficiency.
+The HR department wants to understand the major reasons of absenteeism and identify areas where intervention - through wellness programs and compensation changes - can reduce unplanned leave and encourage healthier employee behaviour.

 ## 🎯 Objectives

-1. HR wants the following regarding healthy individuals
+1. HR wants the following information for their incentive programs
    - Provide a list of healthy individuals and low absenteeism for a health bonus program.
    - Calculate wage increase for non-smokers - budget $983,221
-3. Create a dashboard to understand absenteeism at work.
-It consists of
+2. Develop a Power BI dashboard to help HR understand key absenteeism patterns accross time, demographics and lifestyle
    - Absenteeism Overview - Key trends, Absenteeism Distribution and top reasons for being absent
    - Absenteeism Factors - Analysis of how compensation, disciplinary failure and social lifestyle (Smoker, Drinker, BMI and no of degrees, pets and children) impact absenteeism.